Help us to ‘Recycle more…’, send less to landfill and reach our zero carbon targets!

 - In 2019/20 our recycling rate increased from 45% to 46.3% - thank you for recycling as much as you can!

 - A weekly food waste collection trial launched for 2000 households in Measham and some surrounding villages in November 2019.
 The trial has since expanded to 4000 households in Coalville, Ravenstone and Whitwick.
-We've collected over 100 tonnes of food waste so far - that's a CO2 saving of around 75 tonnes!
+We've collected around 200 tonnes of food waste so far which has been recycled into biogas and a bio-fertiliser.
+That's a CO2 saving of around 150 tonnes!
 Find out more.

 - Awareness is being raised about what can and can’t be recycled, where it goes and the consequences of not recycling.
 We've been doing this through social media, leaflets, school assemblies and community talks.

 - A kerbside collection of batteries and old mobile phones was introduced for residents in December 2019.
-Over 2 tonnes of batteries were collected in the first year!
+Almost 6 tonnes of batteries have been collected since!

 - Our recycling lorries now display a variety of educational messaging about recycling